prernamittal/HardwareDesignAndModelling/README.md

-# VerilogCodes
+# Hardware Design And Modelling
-The above verilog codes are writen with gedit on Ubuntu using the following commands in terminal:
+The verilog codes are writen with gedit on Ubuntu using the following commands in terminal:

 <h3>Open gedit</h3>
 <pre>gedit module.v</pre>